NexusDR-X/package-staging/rmsgw/README.md

 ### CRITICAL: Kernel bug prevents consecutive AX25 connections from the same station

-A bug introduced in the Linux kernel used in the Raspbian OS after March 31, 2022 prevents consecutive AX25 connections to the same station.
+A bug introduced in the Linux kernel used in the Raspbian OS after March 31, 2022 causes a station that successfully connects to the RMS Gateway to not be able to connect again to that same gateway.
+That station's socket connection on the gateway goes into LISTENING mode rather than being removed as it should.
+As a workaround, the RMS Gateway Manager has a setting that enables a watchdog.
+This watchdog monitors the RMS Gateway for these leftover LISTENING sockets.
+If one is detected, the RMS Gateway service will automatically restart.
 [Description and workaround.](https://github.com/NexusDR-X/nexus-bootstrap/wiki/7.-Bugs-and-Annoyances#kernel-bug-prevents-consecutive-ax25-connections)

 ### TX Audio Delay with PulseAudio